j-moralejo-pinas/dist_classicrl/CONTRIBUTING.rst

        pre-commit install

-   This automatically runs code quality checks before each commit, including:

-   * Code formatting with ``ruff``
-   * Import sorting
-   * Type checking with ``pyright``
-   * Documentation linting
+   This automatically runs code reformatting.
+Code quality checks, and linting are not enforced on commit, but they are in the CI pipeline.
+If you want to run them manually, you can uncomment the `ruff`, `doclint`, and `pyright` hooks in `.pre-commit-config.yaml`, and run:
+   ... code-block:: bash
+       pre-commit run --all-files

 MPI Development (Optional)
 --------------------------

-For working on distributed training features, install MPI:
+For working on distributed training features, install any MPI implementation and the `mpi4py` package:

 .. code-block:: bash